 Late shipping gives rise to lots of issues on eBay.

 Typically, buyers check the estimated product delivery date before buying.
-Therefore, if the estimated delivery date is seven days, then you’ve got to deliver the package before the due date.
+Therefore, if the estimated delivery date is seven days, you must deliver the package before the due date.

-Negative feedback and complaints may seem quite harmless on the surface, but on a closer look, this poor feedback reflects bad performance, which will, in turn, lead to a poor seller metric.
+Negative feedback and complaints may seem relatively harmless on the surface, but on a closer look, this poor feedback reflects terrible performance, which will, in turn, lead to a poor seller metric.

 Pretty bad!
 Right?

 Ultimately, you’d risk an account suspension if you’ve got a significant number of bad feedback.